Journyx API tutorial

 Accept and Content-Type headers

-Also notice that we set the Accept
+Also notice that we set the Accept header to say application/json.
+This is

 to tell the server that we prefer responses in the JSON format.
 If we leave this